 If you're interested in joining the steering committee, please see the steering committee member application here.

-Andrea Gunn (founding member) is the Executive Vice President for The Humane League (THL), leading strategic initiatives to strengthen programs and culture, sustain growth, and maximize impact for animals.
+Andrea Gunn (she/her) (founding member) is the Executive Vice President for The Humane League (THL), leading strategic initiatives to strengthen programs and culture, sustain growth, and maximize impact for animals.
 The Humane League is ranked as "Best In America" by the Independent Charities of America and has been named "Top Charity" by the charity navigator Animal Charity Evaluators for all of their rating periods.
 Andrea is studying business at the Kellogg School of Management at Northwestern University and will earn her Executive MBA in 2021.
 She resides in Charlotte, NC.